 The series correspond to the average of the estimated equilibrium effective real exchange rates over different models and samples.
 The equilibrium exchange rates have been derived relying on the Behavioral Equilibrium Exchange Rate approach (BEER approach; see Clark & MacDonald, 1998).
-Hence, the obtained series correspond to the equilibrium levels of the exchange rates suggested by the fundamentals of the economies (Couharde et alii, 2018).
-The lines below and above the series respectively indicate the lower and upper bounds of the 95% confidence interval.
+Hence, the obtained series correspond to the equilibrium levels of the exchange rates suggested by the fundamentals of the economies.
+In deriving the equilibrium exchange rates, we consider several determinants among which, the relative productivity (the ratio of the tradable to the non-tradable sectors productivity of each country computed relative to that of its trading partners).
+The higher this relative productivity, the higher the equilibrium exchange rate (Couharde et alii, 2018).
+Other long-term determinants of exchange rates are considered: the net foreign asset position, the terms of trade, the government spending and the trade openness.